-The Consent Docket represents a minimal service intervention.
+The Supervised Diversion Docket represents a minimal service intervention.
 In addition to a simplified court process, most of the burden for fulfilling and verifying court orders is placed on the client and family.
 Failure of the youth to comply can lead to a case transfer to the formal docket where supervision and court intervention are increased.
 Casework staff implement the court order, receive verification of compliance, and report to the court.
 Personal contact is minimal; usually four contacts during the course of the case.

 - One face-to-face interview with caseworker within ten days of disposition, to insure understanding of the court's expectations, establish time lines for completing any orders, and get signatures on rules of the Consent agreement.